Waschndolos/open-clubmanager/README.md

 ## 📄 License

-This project is licensed under the [CC BY-NC 4.0 License](LICENSE).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+You may use, modify, and share the code non-commercially, provided you give appropriate credit.
+Commercial use is not permitted.

+For full terms, see the LICENSE file or visit https://creativecommons.org/licenses/by-nc/4.0/.

 ---